Women in Renewable Energy: Leading Change & Driving Impact

 Gender Gap in STEM and the Energy Sector

-Despite progress, significant gender gaps remain in STEM fields and the energy sector.
-Women account for only 28% of the workforce in STEM, limiting their access to sustainable energy careers.
+Despite the advancements, there are still huge gender disparities in STEM as well as in the energy sector.
+Women only occupy 28% of the labor force in STEM, restricting their entry into sustainable energy jobs.

 Workplace Challenges and Biases